efren-palacios/duellinks/_posts/content/guides/deck-types/2018-03-21-magnet-warrior-guide-by-beastymario.md

 ### Cyber Angels / Saffira

 Another favorable matchup.
 CAffira biggest weakness is that they lack backrow and they’re vulnerable to Enemy Controllers take play.
-Keep in mind that their only protection for there monsters come from {Hymn of Light}s and {Machine Angel Ritual} in their graveyard.
-So keep track of those cards before going for the big play.
+Keep in mind that their only protection for there monsters come from {Hymn of Light} and {Machine Angel Ritual} in their graveyard.
+Keep track of those cards before going for the big play.

 - WIN CONDITION

-Us being one of the few decks that standardly run 3 Enemy Controllers, the matchup is slightly in our favor.
-So if a E.Con take play is open for the chance to win, take it.
+Being one of the few decks that standardly run 3 Enemy Controllers, this matchup is slightly in our favor.
+If an E.Con take play is open for the chance to win, take it.
 One more thing to add is that they have difficulty getting over a Gaia.
 They would need to have a 5600 Attack monster to at least crash with Gaia and with no fear of backrow, Gaia can slowly wear them down.

 * Win Rate: **70%**